SathyaBhat/sathyabh.at/content/weekly-notes-template/index.md

 ### Like & Subscribe!

 Till next week.
-If you liked reading this post, do consider sharing the post via links below and subscribing to the blog.
+If you enjoyed reading this post, please consider sharing it via the links below and subscribing to the blog.
 You can subscribe via email using [Substack](https://sathyabhat.substack.com/).
 If you prefer RSS/news readers, you can [click here](https://sathyabh.at/index.xml) for the feed link.